Armenian carpet: Soviet period

-The modern era
+Modern era

 With the fall of the Soviet Union, carpet making in Armenia and Nagorno-Karabakh continued.
 Private companies as well as home workshops were again revived.
 Among some weavers, the traditional method of using rug motifs from Armenian churches, manuscript art and cross-stones was also revived.
 After the first Nagorno-Karabakh War some carpet making workshops were formed to help the many displaced Armenians find employment.
 Today the traditional art of Armenian carpet making is kept alive by weavers in Armenia and Nagorno-Karabakh using all the methods, techniques and designs from ancient times.
 This is remarkable considering the history of Armenia.
+People of Armenian descent who live in other countries also continue the tradition, such as Armenian American Hratch Kozibeyokian, a scholar and third generation weaver who organizes exhibitions focused on Armenian carpet tradition.